 - Applicants will have to submit official GRE scores.
 However, GRE scores will be waived for research or professional doctoral degrees successfully earned from a regionally accredited program in the US.

-**NOTE: GRE Scores will be waived for the Spring 2022 admission cycle**
+**NOTE: GRE Scores will be waived for the Summer and Fall 2022 admission cycle**

 - Applicants will have to submit a resume/curriculum vitae and personal statement to